tardate/LittleArduinoProjects/Electronics101/555Timer/DoorbellKit/README.md

 * CH2: monitoring the pin 4 reset charge/discharge
 * CH3: monitoring the pin 3 output

-Here's a trace of the initial trigger shwoing the reset line coming high, and the oscillation kick-off:
+Here's a trace of the initial trigger showing the reset line coming high, and the oscillation kick-off:

 ![scope_trigger](./assets/scope_trigger.gif?raw=true)